Working in the Education Team

 In my education team we have a hugely diverse skill set, teachers, historians, martial artists, actors, but the thing they all have in common is that they are all brilliant at engaging the public.

-Enthusiasm counts for more than anything so if you can make the objects and stories our museums tell exciting, interesting, and engaging you’ll do well!
+Enthusiasm counts for more than anything so if you can make the objects and displays in our museums tell exciting, interesting, and engaging stories you’ll do well!